 - Click “Next” on the summary page.

-SharePoint Claims-based authentication - authenticates users based on these set of claims, such as User principle name, E-Mail address, etc.
+SharePoint Claims-based authentication – authenticates users based on these sets of claims, such as User principal name, E-Mail address, etc.

 - Click on “Add Rules” button in Edit Claim Rules window.